-Fifteen health startups in VR, AR, and more pitched at Children’s Hospital Demo Day LA Innovation Studio’s Digital Health Lab Demo Day on October 7 at Google Venice.
+Five health startups in VR, AR, and more won $20,000 each in seed grants at Children’s Hospital Digital Health Lab Demo Day on Oct 14 at Children’s Hospital in LA.

-CHLA Companion: CHLA Companion is an augmented reality and chat-bot enabled mobile application that will improve the patient and parent / caregiver experience before, during and after surgical procedures through providing a character companion to help children and caregivers better prepare for surgeries and improve outcomes after surgeries.
-CHLA Companion is being developed with support from CHLA physicians, nurses, clinical experts and external payer and technology experts.
+CHLA Companion: CHLA Companion is an augmented reality and chat-bot enabled mobile application that will improve the patient and parent/caregiver experience before, during and after surgical procedures.
+It would provide a character companion to help children and caregivers better prepare for surgeries and potentially improve outcomes after surgeries.
+CHLA Companion is being developed with support from CHLA physicians, nurses and clinical experts.

 CODE:BLUE: CODE:BLUE is a virtual reality simulation tool, designed in partnership with emergency department providers, to enhance communication skills for multi-disciplinary clinical teams in urgent and stressful situations.
 The tool will enable varying degrees of stress and stimulation to improve provider training and communication.
 CODE:BLUE is being developed by local college students with support from CHLA physicians and nurses and external technology experts.